Sparse Robust Classification via the Kernel Mean: The Robustness of the Mean Classifier

 \section{The Robustness of the Mean Classifier}

-Here we detail the robustness of the mean classifier to perturbations of $P$.
+Invariably, when working with real-world data, one has to deal with training data that has been corrupted in some way.
+Here, we examine the robustness of the mean classifier to perturbations of $P$.
 We do not consider the statistical issues of learning from a corrupted distribution.
+For detailed treatment of such problems, see \citep{JMLR:v18:16-315}.
 We first show that the degree to which one can approximate a classifier without loss of performance is related to the \emph{margin for error} of the classifier.
-We then discuss robustness properties of the mean classifier under the $\sigma$-contamination model of Huber \cite{Huber2011}.
-Finally we show the immunity of the mean classifier to symmetric label noise. \\ \\ The results of this section only pertain to \emph{linear} function classes.
-In the following section we consider general function classes.
+We then discuss the robustness properties of the mean classifier under the $\sigma$-contamination model of \citep{Huber:1981}. \\ \\ The results of section \ref{sec:the-robustness-of-the-mean-classifier} only pertain to \emph{linear} function classes.
+In the following section, we consider \emph{general} function classes.
 We show that in this more general setting, linear loss is the \emph{only} loss function that is robust to the effects of symmetric label noise.